 Skip advert

 Value my car

-If you’re after a comfortable, refined, spacious, tech-filled and sophisticated-looking premium mid-size SUV, then the new Audi Q5 delivers on all those fronts.
-This is a soothing car to drive, and ideal for long motorway journeys, although the new hybrid technology also makes it surprisingly well suited to traversing town centres.
-But while the interior looks fantastic, quality could be better in places, and key rivals are more practical.
+If you’re after a comfortable, refined, spacious and tech-filled premium mid-size SUV, then the third generation Audi Q5 delivers.
+This is a soothing car to drive, and ideal for long motorway journeys, although its hybrid technology also makes it surprisingly well suited to urban use.
+But while the interior looks fantastic, the quality could be better in places, and key rivals offer greater practicality and driving pleasure.

 Advertisement - Article continues below

-We much prefer the diesel engine over the noisy, lacklustre petrol engine that chips away at the Q5’s otherwise impressive levels of refinement.
-However, plug-in hybrid versions are coming later this year, and we can see them becoming our pick of the range.
+We much prefer the diesel engine over the noisy, lacklustre petrol that chips away at the Q5’s otherwise impressive levels of refinement.
+However, the plug-in hybrid versions are likely to make up for the shortcomings elsewhere in the line-up.

+Skip advert